lmillard79/lmillard79.github.io/_pages/resources/test-debug.md

 ---
-title: Debug Test Page
+title: "Testing & Debugging"
-permalink: /test-debug/
+permalink: /resources/testing-debugging/
+layout: single
+header:
+  image: "/images/pano1.jpg"
+  caption: "Best practices for testing and debugging"
+author_profile: true
 ---
 # Debug Test Page

 This is a test page to verify Jekyll permalink functionality with the Cayman theme.